-1. Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought;

-2. Identifying with specificity the data or other materials for which protection is sought; and
+- 1. Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought; - 2.
+Identifying with specificity the data or other materials for which protection is sought; and - 3.
+Stating the reasons why protection is necessary.

-§ 2.2-3705.7.
-Exclusions to application of chapter; records of specific public bodies and certain other limited exemptions.
+§2.2-3731. § 2.2-3705.2.
+Exclusions to application of chapter; records relating to public safety.